Skip navigation

 What level of English do I need?

-Your university websire should give you the best idea of what level of English you'll need for your course.
-You can always contact them if you have specific requests or any individual questions.
+University websites should give you the best idea of what level of English proficiency you'll need for your intended course, especially on course pages within entry requirements sections.
+If you can't find this, you can always contact them if you have specific requests or any individual questions.

 You should be able to prove you can read, write, speak, and understand English to a certain level on the Common European Framework of Reference for Languages (CEFR) scale.